Netflix workers stage walk-out over Chappelle transgender comments

 “It doesn’t feel good to have been working at the company that put that out there,” Terra Field, a software engineer at Netflix, wrote in a Medium post.
 “Especially when we’ve spent years building out the company’s policies and benefits so that it would be a great place for trans people to work.”

-(Reporting by Dawn Chmielewski in Los Angeles; editing by Kenneth Li, Leslie Adler and Jonathan Oatis)
+(Reporting by Dawn Chmielewski in Los Angeles; editing by Kenneth Li and Leslie Adler)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.